AI Agents with Decentralized Identifiers and Verifiable Credentials: Evaluation

 \section{Evaluation}

-The experimental setup was evaluated with respect to different aspects.
-First, the reliability of the security procedures was investigated under the condition that the orchestrations of the processes were performed by the LLMs of each agent.
-This raised questions regarding potential sources of failure leading to process termination and the influence of the LLM on the success rate.
+The experimental setup was evaluated along several dimensions.
+First, we examined the reliability of the security procedures when process orchestration was performed by the agents' LLMs, focusing on failure sources and their impact on success rates.
 The evaluation also addressed the time required for attestation and cross-domain authentication using the A2A protocol and the LLMs' overall contribution to this duration.
 A further aspect was the number of LLM calls during the processes and the corresponding token consumption.

 The evaluation considered three different processes.
 Process I comprised the intra-domain mutual authentication and attestation within the LangChain implementation.
 Process II comprised the counterpart within the AutoGen implementation.
 Process III comprised the cross-domain authentication via the A2A protocol under the condition that the required rVCs were already issued to each party.
 Each process was tested with five different remote OpenAI LLMs: GPT-4.1, GPT-4.1-mini, GPT-4o, and GPT-4o-mini.
 The temperature for the LLMs was set to 0 to minimize randomness of the outputs across runs.
 For each process I and II, 100 test runs were conducted per LLM, while process III involved 10 test runs per LLM.
 All test runs were conducted on a computer equipped with an AMD Ryzen 7 PRO 5850U CPU, 32 GB of memory, and Windows 11 as the operating system.